0xEigenLabs/eigen-estark-gevulot/README.md

 ## Prover/Verifier running
+1. Copy the prover's input files to HTTP server's working path (eg. /data/http/)

+   $cp tests/shell-test/input-files/*  /data/http/

-1. Enter the packaging directory, such as :
+3. Enter the packaging directory, such as :

    $cd ~/packaging
    then
    $copy   my-local-key.pki localkey.pki

-2. Generate the run_task.sh with the run_task.tmpl (replace the PHSH/VHSH with the hash which the deployment returned above)
+4. Generate the run_task.sh with the run_task.tmpl (replace the PHSH/VHSH with the hash which the deployment returned above)

    $ ./generate_task.sh  e78145a32b208a22b34e03cc6a6146d35683801cc97309ab86ae3ec1f0f26d70 3032e67af5a5d4bc058515956911570417d0481183a7c753b907b11a8f97a45f

 > [!IMPORTANT]
 > generate_task.sh's first parameter is the prover's hash(PHSH) and the second is the verifier's hash(VHSH) !!

-3. Run the prover/verifier
+4. Run the prover/verifier

    $ ./run_task.sh
     Programs send to execution correctly.
 Tx hash:45a08da9ec877ac4b5e205b56c53e16ebad0b190a11305c7f51d1d3233e1b164

    The prover/verifier is expected to finish running in approximately 15 minutes .

-4. Query the result
+5. Query the result

    Note: the parameter is the tx hash which the run_task.sh returned .